-Covariance structure of parabolic stochastic partial differential equations A. Lang, S. Larsson and Ch.
-Schwab Research Report No. 2012-32 October 2012 Seminar für Angewandte Mathematik Eidgenössische Technische Hochschule CH-8092 Zürich Switzerland COVARIANCE STRUCTURE OF PARABOLIC STOCHASTIC PARTIAL DIFFERENTIAL EQUATIONS ANNIKA LANG, STIG LARSSON, AND CHRISTOPH SCHWAB ABSTRACT.
+Covariance structure of parabolic stochastic partial differential equations

+A. Lang, S. Larsson and Ch.
+Schwab

+Research Report No. 2012-32

+October 2012

+Revised April 2013

+Seminar für Angewandte Mathematik

+Eidgenössische Technische Hochschule

+CH-8092 Zürich

+Switzerland

+COVARIANCE STRUCTURE OF PARABOLIC STOCHASTIC PARTIAL DIFFERENTIAL EQUATIONS

+ANNIKA LANG, STIG LARSSON, AND CHRISTOPH SCHWAB

+ABSTRACT.
 In this paper parabolic random partial differential equations and parabolic stochastic partial differential equations driven by a Wiener process are considered.
 A deterministic, tensorized evolution equation for the second moment and the covariance of the solutions of the parabolic stochastic partial differential equations is derived.
 Well-posedness of a space-time weak variational formulation of this tensorized equation is established.

+1. Introduction

-1. Introduction With general results on existence and uniqueness of solutions of stochastic partial differential equations being available (see, e.g., [5] and the references there), the numerical solution of stochastic partial differential equations has received increasing attention in recent years.
+With general results on existence and uniqueness of solutions of stochastic partial differential equations being available (see, e.g., [5] and the references there), the numerical solution of stochastic partial differential equations has received increasing attention in recent years.
 The most widely used numerical solution approaches are based on combinations of time stepping, space discretization, and sample path simulation.
 If the parabolic stochastic partial differential equation is linear and driven by Q-Wiener noise, the linearity of the stochastic partial differential equation and of the mathematical expectation can be exploited to show that the expectation of the square integrable random solution satisfies the corresponding deterministic, parabolic evolution equation.
 In the present paper we show that the covariance operator of the square integrable random solution of a parabolic stochastic partial differential equation satisfies a deterministic, tensorized evolution equation with a measure-valued, nonseparable forcing term.
 We establish the well-posedness of this equation in tensor products of Bochner spaces via a novel, tensorized space-time variational formulation of this evolution equation.
 This variational formulation, while being of interest in its own right, can serve as starting point for space-time compressive, adaptive Galerkin discretization techniques as outlined in [7, 8, 1].
+The solution of the linear stochastic heat equation with Gaussian initial value is a Gaussian process.
+Therefore the knowledge of the covariance is of importance, since, together with the mean, it characterizes the law of the solution.

 The outline of this paper is as follows: In Section 2 we introduce the required notation, and recapitulate basic results which are needed in the sequel.
 We review, in particular, the space-time variational formulation of linear, parabolic evolution problems from [9], and show how this can be tensorized by taking the tensor product of two such problems.
 In Section 3 we review the theory of stochastic partial differential equations of Itô type as stochastic differential equations in Hilbert spaces as presented in [3].
-In Section 4 we first present a tensorized, linear evolution equation for the second moment of the solution of a random evolution partial differential equation.
-We then state and prove the main result that Date: October 11, 2012.
+In Section 4 we first

+Date: April 17, 2013.